Alex Trebek, 1940 - 2020

 Alex is survived by his wife of 30 years, Jean, and children Matthew, Emily, and Nicky.
 The family has announced no plans for a service, but gifts in Alex’s memory could go to World Vision.

 “Today we lost a legend and a beloved member of the Sony Pictures family,” said Tony Vinciquerra, Chairman and CEO of Sony Pictures Entertainment.
 “For 37 amazing years, Alex was that comforting voice, that moment of escape and entertainment at the end of a long, hard day for millions of people around the world.
 He was the heart and soul of Jeopardy! and he will be deeply missed by everyone who made him part of their lives.
 Our hearts go out to Jean, Matthew, Emily, and Nicky.”

 “We join our colleagues at Sony Pictures in mourning the passing of Alex Trebek,” said Kenichiro Yoshida, Chairman, President and CEO, Sony Corporation.
 “Alex was an extraordinary talent whose intelligence, wit and comforting presence appealed to millions of people around the world and made Jeopardy! the outstanding show it is today.”

 For over three decades Alex brought integrity, humor and intelligence to his duties as host of Jeopardy!
 He taped shows through December 25th, 2020.
-They will air as he intended, in his honor.
+They aired as he intended, in his honor.